pcafrica/focus-beamertheme/README.md

 # Focus
-A presentation theme for LaTeX Beamer that aims at a clear and minimalistic design, so to minimize distractions and put the focus directly on the content.
+A presentation theme for LaTeX Beamer that aims at a clean and minimalist design, so to minimize distractions and put the focus directly on the content.

 Requires the package [PGF/TikZ](https://www.ctan.org/pkg/pgf) to be installed in your LaTeX distribution.